VoodooVortex/DataStructures-Java/README.md

 - **Binary Search**: An efficient search algorithm that works on sorted lists.
 - **Hashing**: An introduction to hashing techniques for efficient data retrieval.

 ## Testing ✔️

-Each data structure and algorithm implementation is accompanied by JUnit tests to ensure functionality and reliability.
-The tests validate the correctness of operations such as insertion, deletion, searching, sorting, and traversal.
+Many of the implementations are accompanied by **JUnit tests** to ensure functionality and reliability, particularly for operations like insertion, deletion, searching, sorting, and traversal.

+**Exceptions**:
+The following modules currently do not have JUnit tests:

+- **Lab_BinaryTree**
+- **Lab_CircularQueueArray**
+- **Lab_CircularQueueLink**
+- **Sorting, Searching and Graph algorithms**

+Feel free to contribute tests if you'd like to extend the repository!

 ## Installation 💻